5 Ways To Protect Yourself from WordPress Exploits

 WordPress: A Hacker’s Target

-Outdated WordPress Version
+1. Outdated WordPress Installation

 If you can’t because your theme or plugins aren’t compatible, adding a stronger firewall and antivirus software is a good start.
-Having your theme and plugins tweaked to be compatible is your best option though.
+Having your theme and plugins updated or replaced to be compatible is your best option though.

-Unsecure Themes And Plugins
+2. Unsecure Themes And Plugins

 Check your themes and plugins for updates regularly.
 Ensure you’ve optimized any settings to be as secure as possible.
 Also, it’s a good idea to clean your site and purge any plugins or themes you no longer use.
 The fewer entry points you have, the better.

-Simple Username And Password
+3. Simple Username And Passwords

 A simple password only takes a few hours (sometimes minutes or even seconds) to crack.
-If you make it easy for hackers to simply login to your site, they don’t even have to work hard to get in.
+If you make it easy for hackers to simply log in to your site, they don’t even have to work hard to get in.

-Use a username that isn’t obvious, such as User, Guest or Admin.
-Make your password as complex as possible by using a combination of upper and lower case letters, numbers, and symbols.
+Use a username that isn’t obvious, such as User, Guest, or Admin.
+Make your password as complex as possible by using a combination of upper and lower-case letters, numbers, and symbols.

-Access To WP-Login
+4. Access To WP-Login

 A final solution is to limit login attempts.
 After a set number, such as three, further attempts are blocked.
 This prevents hackers from trying repeatedly.
 Too many failed attempts and they’re out.
 Many WordPress security plugins offer this and other methods to harden WP-Login access.

-Open Access To Files
+5. Open Access To Files